Refrigerator Pickles

 - a great way to use up tons of cucumbers from your garden or farmer’s market!

-- the easiest way to make homemade pickles.
+- The easiest way to make homemade pickles.

 - makes a great science experiment for the kids!

-๐งพ Ingredients and substitutions
+Ingredients and substitutions

-Basic ingredients needed for all pickles:
+Basic ingredients needed for all pickles

 - Cucumbers – any type or size will work.
 Just cut them in the shape that you want.

-- Sugar - to flavor the cucumber. (optional but recommended).
+- Sugar – to flavor the cucumber.
+(Optional but recommended).
 I use organic cane sugar, but any sweetener will work.
-It may seem like the recipe calls for a lot of sugar, but remember, the sugar will be in the brine which will flavor the cucumber, but you will throw away most of it.
+It may seem like the recipe calls for a lot of sugar, but remember, the sugar will be in the brine, which will flavor the cucumber, but you will throw away most of it.

-- Salt - for flavor.
-Once again, it may seem like a lot of salt, but most of this will remain in the brine, that you will not eat.
+- Salt – for flavor.
+Once again, it may seem like a lot of salt, but most of this will remain in the brine, which you will not eat.
 You can use any salt that you have, but pickling salt, kosher salt, or natural sea salt work best.
 These salts do not have anti-caking agents in them that will turn your brine cloudy.

 - Vinegar – for preserving that pickle flavor.
 I use plain white vinegar, but you can also use apple cider vinegar if you would like.